ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Introduction

 \section{Introduction}

-Visual recognition has become ubiquitous in our society~\cite{szeliski2010computer}, with applications in geo-localization~\cite{radford2021learning}, action recognition~\cite{soomro2012ucf101}, street number transcription~\cite{netzer2011reading}, satellite remote sensing~\cite{helber2019eurosat}, medical imaging~\cite{Veeling2018-qh}, self-driving cars~\cite{geiger2013vision}, etc. Core to many of these applications are visual recognition tasks such as image classification (IC) and object detection (OD).
-It is of high value to develop transferable visual models that perform well on a wide range of downstream application scenarios.
-By leveraging large web crawled image-text corpora, recent advances in language-augmented visual models such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} have demonstrated strong transfer performance, making this direction arguably the most practical visual learning approach, because $(i)$ open-set recognition is enabled due to the problem reformulation from classification to retrieval; $(ii)$ generalization is improved since the form of language supervision allows higher coverage of visual concepts.
+Visual recognition has become ubiquitous in our society~\cite{szeliski2010computer}, with applications in geo-localization~\cite{radford2021learning}, action recognition~\cite{soomro2012ucf101}, street number transcription~\cite{netzer2011reading}, satellite remote sensing~\cite{helber2019eurosat}, medical imaging~\cite{Veeling2018-qh}, self-driving cars~\cite{geiger2013vision}, \etc ~Core to these applications are visual recognition tasks such as image classification (IC) and object detection (OD).
+It is of high value to develop transferable visual models that perform well on a wide range of downstream applications.
+By leveraging large web crawled image-text corpora, recent advances in language-augmented visual models such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} have demonstrated strong transfer performance, making this direction one of the most practical visual learning approaches.
+The reason is twofold: $(i)$ open-set recognition is made possible by reformulating classification tasks as retrieval; $(ii)$ model generalization is improved as language supervision significantly increases the coverage of visual concepts for model training.

-The success has quickly inspired many follow-up large-scale pre-training works~\citep{yang2022unicl,yuan2021florence,yao2021filip,li2021supervision,mu2021slip,gu2021zero,li2021grounded,zhong2021regionclip}.
-Each of them developed their own evaluation experiments, covering a customized subset of tasks, and leaving the details of model adaptation process less accessible.
-These tasks are often studied repeatedly in isolation, and require a lot of development effort to work.
-To fill this gap, in this paper we develop an open-resource benchmark and toolkit, designed to make working on task-level transfer easier, more vigorous, and reproducible.
-We provide software to evaluate models without task-specific tuning, and also comprehensive metrics to measure model performance from various perspectives.